Bookmobile Modified Service

 • A member of the College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario.
 O. Reg.
 165/16, s.
 16

-• A “support person” in relations to a person with a disability, is another person who accompanies them in order to help with communication, mobility, personal care or medical needs or with access to goods, services or facilities.
+• A “support person” is another person who accompanies a person with a disability to help with communication, mobility, personal care or medical needs or with access to goods, services or facilities.

 Pages